 Consumer Information Disclosures

-Trine University has developed this webpage for current and prospective students to access the necessary information according to HEOA.
-Trine hopes that this effort between the University and the Department of Education to provide data to prospective students will help them make the best college decision for them and their future.
+Trine University has developed this webpage for current and prospective students to access information as required by HEOA.
+Trine's goal is that this effort, by the University and the Department of Education, to provide data will enable prospective students to make the best college decision for them and their future.

-For additional information about Trine University, please see the College Navigator website maintained by the U.S. Department of Education in which you can compare Trine to over 7,000 higher learning institutions across the United States.
+For additional information about Trine University, please see the College Navigator website maintained by the U.S. Department of Education, in which you can compare Trine to more than 7,000 higher learning institutions across the United States.

 HEA Consumer Information